zeroc-ice/ice-demos/php/README.md

 ### Prerequisites

 Building the demos requires Microsoft NMAKE.
-If you do not already have NMAKE installed, you can download it as part of the [Windows Platform SDK][2].

 If you've installed Ice in a non-standard location, you'll need to set the `ICE_HOME` environment variable with the path name of the